kiwidamien/keyboard/iris/README.md

 `rules.mk` contains some great configurations, including the ability to put in other source files that won't get overwritten when generating new keymaps.
 See the use of SRC and the addition of `rotatary_encoder.c`

+You can see the combos that we have added to the keyboard by looking at the `combo.c` file in `kiwidamien` directory above.
+We can also just use the symbolic link.